vyrjana/DearEIS/docs/source/guide_data.rst

 .. _mask_figure:
 .. figure:: https://raw.githubusercontent.com/wiki/vyrjana/DearEIS/images/data-sets-tab-copy.png
-   :alt: Copying masks from another data set
+   :alt: Copying a mask from another data set

    The **Copy mask** includes a preview of what the current data set would look like with the mask that was applied to another data set in :numref:`toggle_figure`.